singh-anshuman/singh-anshuman.github.io/_posts/2019-03-09-spring-cloud-config-file-repo.md

 image:  /images/bg.jpg
 ---

 Handling configurations for applications in a microservice based architecture can turn into a maintenance nightmare.
 Spring Cloud Config provides a viable solution for this problem by externalising application configurations.
-This post talks about how to setup Spring Config Server with file based config repositories and how to make your services can act as clients to the config server.
+This post talks about how to setup Spring Config Server with file based config repository and how to make your services act as clients to the config server.

-To demonstrate the Spring Cloud Config server setup and usage we'll be creating an application called Narrator.
+To demonstrate the Spring Cloud Config server setup and usage we'll be creating an application titled Narrator.
 This is an eCommerce application that can be used to buy Audio Books.
-This application has microservice based architecture with 2 different sub-applications deployed separately.
+This application has microservice based architecture with 2 different components (sub-applications) deployed separately.

 * User
 * Order